 Users might want to view the Census Bureau's note regarding this matter as it relates to 2000 census data.uexplore web application page.
 But in case you did not, the URL for accessing the data (and some related metadata, including this page) via uexplore is http://mcdc.missouri.edu/cgi-bin/uexplore?/pub/data/sf32000x.
 A lot of the information provided on this Readme page assumes that you are familiar with the uexplore application and that you are interested in using it to extract data from the MCDC's sf32000x data collection.
 If you are new to uexplore and Dexter, you may want to at least look at the uexplore overview page before continuing here.
 (Note: Dexter is the actual extraction program; uexplore is the navigation program that lets you select datasets from which to extract.)

 By far the easiest way to access the various datasets within the directory is to click on the Datasets.html page within the sf32000x directory.
 Here you will find a more logical ordering of the datasets along with much more detailed descriptions and metadata references.

 To access datasets with complete SF3 table files you need to access the sf32000 filetype, which means using the same URL as for this sf32000x filetype and just dropping the final x.
 You may want to access the MCDC's SF3 home page (which is also the Readme file for the sf32000 directory.)
 That file will provide more general background about the Summary File 3 2000 data, with access to complete Technical Documentation.
 We understand that for many -- perhaps the great majority -- of users, all that information will be a lot more than they may have the time or interest to digest.
 This standard extract has been created mostly for those people.

-Questions about this page or or about Summary File 3 in general should be addressed to John Blodgett at OSEDA.
+Questions about this page or or about Summary File 3 in general should be addressed to Glenn Rice at OSEDA.